Lee-Janggun/CS579-Project/README.md

 ### NLTK

 * Install [NLTK](https://www.nltk.org/install.html).
 * Download the `cmudict` corpus.
 Run the following simple script.
-This will download only the needed data
+This will download only the nessecary data.

 ```python
 import nltk